Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Methodology

 \subsection{Breadcrumbs Reasoning}

 Our compression scheme uses the Transformer architecture itself for both compression and reasoning.
 We generate tokens following the same procedure as a vanilla Transformer-based language model, but periodically compute compressed representations of past KV cache entries, and evict these entries from the cache. \autorefalg{algorithm:breadcrumbs_reasoning} describes the process.
-We use a special token $\beacontoken$ to mark when the model should compute compressed representations of past tokens, and input this token every $\compratio$ tokens, where $\compratio$ is the target compression ratio.
+We add a special token $\beacontoken$ to the model vocabulary and embedding matrix, to mark when the model should compute compressed representations of past tokens.
+We input this token every $\compratio$ tokens, where $\compratio$ is the target compression ratio.
 The KV cache entries for the token $\beacontoken$ form the compressed representation, and we drop the entries for previous $\compratio$ tokens.
 Immediately after the beacon $\beacontoken$, we force the next input token to be the last sampled token before $\beacontoken$ was given as input.
 This is equal to continuing conventional generation. \autoref{fig:abstract} visualizes this process to illustrate the space savings.
 Roughly speaking, this process leaves a trace of ``reasoning breadcrumbs'' behind, instead of long, detailed, and eventually irrelevant information.